 - 7. Recommends the General Conference to invite the Director-General to take, jointly with the Director-General of WIPO, the requisite measures to look into the need for specific regulations of this kind and to prepare such regulations; - 8.
-Requests the Director-General to submit to it a report on all these matters at its 121st session'.

-5. The General Conference, at its twenty-second session (October-November 1983), took note of paragraphs 15115, 15116 and 15117, which read as follows:
+Requests the Director-General to submit to it a report on all these matters at its 121st session". - 5.
+At this twenty-second session (October-November 1983), the General Conference took note of paragraphs 15115, 15116 and 15117 of the work plan reproduced in document $22\ C/5$ Approved, which reads as follows:

-'Protection of folklore - In the light of the views expressed by the Executive Board at its 116th session, the interdisciplinary examination of ways and means of safeguarding folklore will be pursued in conjunction with the activities envisaged under Programme XI.2 (Culture and the future).
+"Protection of folklore - In the light of the views expressed by the Executive Board at its 116th session, the interdisciplinary examination of ways and means of safeguarding folklore will be pursued in conjunction with the activities envisaged under Programme XI.2 (Culture and the future).
 A committee (category II) of governmental experts set up to make an in-depth study of the possible range and scope of general regulations concerning the safeguarding of folklore will meet in 1985.
-A report on the proceedings of that committee and on the results of the activities carried out in accordance with the terms of the following paragraphs will be made to the Executive Board at its 121st session and the question of the desirability of adopting general regulations in this field may be included in the agenda of the twenty-third session of the General Conference.
+A report on the proceedings of that committee and on the results of the activities carried out in accordance with the terms of the following paragraphs will be made to the Executive Board at its 121st session and the question of the desirability of adopting general regulations in this field may be included in the agenda of the twenty-third session of the General Conference